Chuck Wendig at Terrible Minds holds a flash fiction challenge each week, and today I thought I’ll give it a go.

 Their only visitors, social workers, tried to coax the mother to give up begging and the father to give up rag-picking, then learn a craft at the worker’s centre and enroll the kids in school.
 They had an unfamiliar scent, these women.
 Sakhi had never taken a bath in clean water, or worn laundered clothes or perfume, so she did not like the way these women smelled.
 She paid as much mind to them as her parents did.
 Which is to say, not at all.

-One morning, Sakhi’s mother came back in a foul mood, screaming and knocking things around.
+One morning, Sakhi’s mother came back, her eyes black with rage, screaming and knocking things around.
 She cuffed any child who came within her reach, which wasn’t hard given the amount of space they had to get away from her.

 Sakhi grew desperate as all the kids and their mother bawled, the mother hurling insults at policemen, names Sakhi did not recognize, and men in general.
 She disappeared that night.